Natural remedies to help with seasonal affective disorder

 According to Ayurveda, sleep is just as important as diet, so ensuring we create an environment that allows and encourages sleep is crucial.

-Making a practice of sitting still for five minutes and enjoying a cup of your favourite herbal drink – such as Pukka’s Night Time tea – will help make those things a ritual and become part of your evening positivity, easing the mind into sleep mode.
+Making a practice of sitting still for five minutes and enjoying a cup of your favourite herbal drink – such as Pukka’s Night Time tea and Night Time Berry tea – will help make those things a ritual and become part of your evening positivity, easing the mind into sleep mode.

 Herbal sleep remedies

 Many indulge in milky drinks before bed, but these can be charged with sugar or caffeine which can disturb our sleep.
 Alternatively, herbs such as lavender and chamomile have been used for centuries to calm, relieve stress and improve sleep.